Naxyrius/auto_deploy/README.md

 # auto_deploy
-Script d'automatisations de déploiements de services
+Auto deploy service

+1- ADDS

 Ports : 53 - TCP/UDP DNS 88 - TCP/UDP Kerberos 389 - TCP/UDP - LDAP

-IP Fixe : Should be Set Before use the script Host-Name, edited by the script - Change it as you please
+Static IP : Should be Set Before use the script Host-Name, edited by the script - Change it as you please

 The script will proceed this way : 1 - Set Hostname / Reboot 2 - Install ADDS / Reboot 3 - Add the Forest (specified in the script) + OU